 When are eye exams necessary?

 Children are different than adults in that a child's brain develops more rapidly.
-Any problems a child may experience with his/her vision may disrupt the development of visual pathways to the brain.
-A critical stage of visual development occurs between birth and age three to four months, during which time the brain must receive clear visual messages from both eyes.
+Any problems a child may experience with his or her vision may disrupt the development of visual pathways to the brain.
+A critical stage of visual development happens between birth and age 3 to 4 months, during which time the brain must receive clear visual messages from both eyes.
 Early detection and treatment can prevent loss of vision, learning difficulties, and delayed development.

 The American Academy of Ophthalmology, the American Optometric Association, and the American Academy of Pediatrics have recommended the following screening stages: